Discontinuous Galerkin approximation of a nonlinear multiphysics problem arising in ultrasound-enhanced drug delivery: Introduction

 where $\alpha>0$, and $\bfn$ denotes the outer normal to $\Gamma$.
 The first-order Engquist--Majda absorbing boundary conditions (see~\cite{abcsengquist}) are recovered for $\alpha=c$ and $\gA \equiv 0$.
 We allow for a boundary source function $\gA \in L^2(0,T; \LtwoG)$, which will be useful for verifying empirical convergence rates in numerical experiments.\\ We model drug concentration $u$ using the following \textit{convection-diffusion equation} with a pressure-dependent diffusion coefficient:

 Here $\nabla \cdot (\bfv u)$ models the convection of the drug concentration with a given constant convective velocity $\bfv \in \R^{d}$.
 The term $\nabla \cdot (D(p) \nabla u)$ models the pressure-dependent diffusion of the drug concentration.
-For simplicity of exposition, we assume the linear dependence on the pressure of the form \begin{eq} D(p) = D_{0}(1+D_{1}p) \end{eq} for some $D_0>0$ and $D_1 \in \R$.
-However, the analysis below can be extended in a straightforward manner to the setting of $D= D_0(1+D_2(p))$ where $D_2$ depends polynomially on $p$ and $D_2(0)=0$. \\ Furthermore, in \eqref{concentration eq}, $\fu \in \LtwoTLtwo$ denotes the source of the drug concentration.
+We assume the linear dependence of $D$ on the pressure of the form \begin{eq} D(p) = D_{0}(1+D_{1}p) \end{eq} for some $D_0>0$ and $D_1 \in \R$.
+The analysis below can also be extended in a straightforward manner to the setting of $D= D_0(1+D_2(p))$, where $D_2$ depends polynomially on $p$ and $D_2(0)=0$. \\ Furthermore, in \eqref{concentration eq}, $\fu \in \LtwoTLtwo$ denotes the source of the drug concentration.
 On the inflow part of the boundary